|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Provided that the fuel geometry remains stable and the primary sodium remains clean and is completely isolated from both air and water this energy production process, which involves no moving mechanical parts and no ongoing chemical changes, is extremely stable.
-One nuclear fuel load can power the reactor for about 30 years during which time about 15% of the reactor core fuel mass is converted into short lived fission products.
+Provided that the fuel geometry remains stable and the sodium remains clean and is completely isolated from both air and water this energy production process, which involves no moving mechanical parts and no ongoing chemical changes, is extremely stable.
+One nuclear fuel load can potentially power the reactor for about 30 years during which time about 15% of the reactor core fuel mass is converted into short lived fission products.
 In order to expedite fuel reprocessing a 20% fuel change is contemplated every six years.

 WALK AWAY SAFETY:

-This web page last updated August 15, 2022.
+This web page last updated November 25, 2023.

 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|